Chlorophyll a

 Chlorophyll a is a specific form of chlorophyll used in oxygenic photosynthesis.
-It absorbs most energy from wavelengths of violet-blue and orange-red light, and it is a poor absorber of green and near-green portions of the spectrum.
-Chlorophyll does not reflect light but chlorophyll-containing tissues appear green because green light is diffusively reflected by structures like cell walls.
+It absorbs most energy from wavelengths of violet-blue and orange-red light.
+It is a poor absorber of green and near-green portions of the spectrum, which makes chlorophyll-containing tissues appear green.
 This photosynthetic pigment is essential for photosynthesis in eukaryotes, cyanobacteria and prochlorophytes because of its role as primary electron donor in the electron transport chain.
 Chlorophyll a also transfers resonance energy in the antenna complex, ending in the reaction center where specific chlorophylls P680 and P700 are located.

 Distribution of chlorophyll a

 Chlorophyll a is essential for most photosynthetic organisms to release chemical energy but is not the only pigment that can be used for photosynthesis.
 All oxygenic photosynthetic organisms use chlorophyll a, but differ in accessory pigments like chlorophyll b.
 Chlorophyll a can also be found in very small quantities in the green sulfur bacteria, an anaerobic photoautotroph.
 These organisms use bacteriochlorophyll and some chlorophyll a but do not produce oxygen.
 Anoxygenic photosynthesis is the term applied to this process, unlike oxygenic photosynthesis where oxygen is produced during the light reactions of photosynthesis.